 To obtain an LPN license in Hawaii, a student is required to complete LPN coursework through a state-approved program.
 Once these requirements have been met, the candidate must submit an application to the state along with a $40 application fee.
 An official transcript must also be sent directly to the state from the nursing school with an official letter to certify the student’s completion of the program.
 The applicant is then required to take and pass the NCLEX-PN exam.
 LPN licenses in Hawaii expire on June 30 every other year (odd-numbered years only).

 Checklist to become a Hawaii LPN:

-- Obtain a CPR card and pass the NCLEX-PN exam
+- Take and pass the NCLEX-PN exam.

 LPN Salaries in Hawaii

 In Hawaii, LPNs earn an average of $24.04 per hour and an additional $7,750 per year in overtime pay to create an average salary of $50,930 annually.
 This is roughly $3,880 more per year than the national average annual LPN salary of $48,820.

 The following lists the average LPN salaries (annual mean wage) in Hawaii’s top metropolitan areas:

 - Kahului-Wailuku-Lahaina ($51,340)